nextensio/docs/content/en/Configurations/hosts/_index.md

 specified for all routes present.
 Also, these match values need to be unique for at least one attribute (to ensure there is no conflict in matching).

-In all the examples above, the rules were written to be host independent.
-So what happens if the attributes to match vary from host to host ?
-It is similar to the case where different attributes are selected per route for any given host.
+In all the examples above, the rules were written to be app independent.
+So what happens if the attributes to match vary from app to app ?
+It is similar to the case where different attributes are selected per route for any given app.

-If the number of hosts is small, a simpler solution may be to have separate rules per host/service.
+If the number of apps is small, a simpler solution may be to have separate rules per app/service.
 For eg., assume we use typeAllowed and teamAllowed for appx.awesomecustomer.com, and typeAllowed and location for appy@awesomecustomer.com (we'll drop the "deny" route for now).